webplatform/docs/svg/objects/SVGAnimatedStringNS/index.md

 {{Topics|DOM}}
 {{Notes_Section
 |Notes=

 ===Remarks===

-'''Note'''  In addition to the attributes, properties, events, methods, and styles listed above, SVG elements also inherent core HTML attributes, properties, events, methods, and styles.
+'''Note:'''  In addition to the attributes, properties, events, methods, and styles listed above, SVG elements also inherent core HTML attributes, properties, events, methods, and styles.

 SVG declarative animation is not supported in Windows Internet Explorer 9.

-Build date: 7/24/2012
 |Import_Notes=

 ===Standards information===

 There are no standards that apply here.

 ===Members===

 The '''SVGAnimatedStringNS''' object does not define any members.

 }}